 Cylinder Head Inspection

 Clean the cylinder head before inspecting for cracks and damage.
-Remove old gasket material with spray-on gasket remover and a plastic scraper.
+Remove old gasket material with a spray-on gasket remover and a plastic scraper.
 Clean cast iron heads in a hot tank with a caustic solution.
-Aluminum heads are more delicate and are best cleaned with an appropriate degreaser and a small brush.
+Clean delicate aluminum heads with an appropriate degreaser and a small brush.

 Cylinder heads tend to bow in the middle when overheated.
 Use a feeler gauge and a straight edge to check for warpage.
 Always check the manufacturer’s specifications for allowable clearances.